This research project will investigate if mechanisms driving cardiometabolic disease (CMD) can be detected during fetal life.

 We aim to evaluate the genetic background of the association between fetal growth throughout pregnancy and CMD later in life.
 Uncovering this association will contribute to the identification of individuals early in life with an increased risk of CMD in adulthood.
-This may lead to improvement of preventative strategies and prognosis of some of the most common chronic diseases worldwide such as type 2 diabetes and cardiovascular disease.
+This may lead to improvement of preventive strategies and prognosis of some of the most common chronic diseases worldwide such as type 2 diabetes and cardiovascular disease.

 This study differs from previous research by investigating fetal growth throughout pregnancy in contrast to weight measured at birth as a surrogate measure of fetal growth.

 In a cohort of 1200 pregnant women and 700 newborns with genotype data, blood samples, as well as detailed ultrasound scans throughout pregnancy, we will investigate

 By shedding light on the association between very early life conditions and disease risk later in life we hope to be able to contribute to the development of personalized medicine which among other efforts offers more focused, precise, and effective preventative strategies.

 Louise Kelstrup, MD, PhD, Associate Clinical Professor, Department of Obstetrics and Gynecology, Herlev Hospital

 Professor Torben Hansen, MD, PhD, Novo Nordisk Foundation Center for Basic Metabolic Research, Human Genomics and Metagenomics in Metabolism, University of Copenhagen